angela-yan/pwa-weather-app/README.md

 Selected city list is saved in Local Storage.

-Realtime weather data and reverse geo-location data is cached in dynamic Cached Storage in service worker.
+Realtime weather data and reverse geo-location data is cached in dynamic Cached Storage in service worker and local storage.

 Get current location weather data based on current geo-location and show location and country name use reserver geolocation API from BigDataCloud. https://www.bigdatacloud.com/geocoding-apis/free-reverse-geocode-to-city-api